ajaymnk/open-electronics/README.md

 - [Hackaday.io](https://hackaday.io) - Hackaday.io is the world's largest collaborative hardware development community.
 - [Hackster](https://www.hackster.io) - Hackster is a community dedicated to learning hardware.

+## Magazines

+- [Electronics For You](https://www.magzter.com/IN/EFY-Enterprises-Pvt-Ltd/Electronics-For-You/Technology/) -  These magazines keep the electronics fraternity updated with the latest technical knowledge about new technologies, semiconductors, components, systems, tools and techniques.
+It regularly features industry experts and top-shots within its pages.

 ## Softwares